Language: EN

 }

-In this example, the method ProtectedMethod is protected in the base class and remains protected in the derived class, which means it cannot be accessed directly from outside the inheritance hierarchy.
+In this example, the method ProtectedMethod is protected in the base class and remains protected in the derived class, meaning it cannot be accessed directly from outside the inheritance hierarchy.